 While both offer considerable benefits, it’s important to know which will work best for your application.
 Here, we’ll analyze closed-cell vs. open-cell foam to help you make a wise and informed choice.

 What is spray foam insulation?

 Let’s begin by explaining what spray foam insulation is.
-Spray foam insulation is a chemical-based insulation.
-It’s mixed at the jobsite by insulation contractors and then applied with a sprayer to the desired location.
+Unlike fiberglass and mineral wool, spray foam insulation is completely chemical-based.
+Coming in powder form, it’s mixed onsite and then applied with a sprayer to the desired location.

 Spray foam is used to insulate ceiling cavities, walls, and floors.
-Foam insulation is a great choice for insulation your home because of its unique structure.
+Foam insulation is a great choice for insulation in your home because of its unique structure.
 It doesn’t shrink, sag or settle over time.
-Spray foam, both open-cell and closed cell, can last extremely long.
+Spray foam, both open-cell and closed-cell, can last extremely long.

-Spray foam insulation is not only energy-saving, its application is relatively easy, even in challenging areas.
-And it can offer cost savings.
+Spray foam insulation is not only energy-saving; its application is relatively easy, even in challenging areas.
+And it can offer some pretty significant cost savings.

-It can be utilized in both residential and commercial buildings, in agricultural facilities, in wood or steel framed structures.
+It can be utilized in both residential and commercial buildings, agricultural facilities, and in wood or steel framed structures.
 It can even be used to insulate storage tanks.

 What’s the difference between closed-cell and open-cell spray foam insulation?